Medial Axis Aware Learning of Signed Distance Functions: Introduction

-\paragraph*{Heat methods for computing SDFs.} Another approach for computing approximate distances, introduced by Crane et al.~\cite{crane2013geodesics,crane2017heat}, leverages the heat equation for geometry processing.
+\paragraph*{Neural implicit representations.} Implicit representations are a flexible tool in geometry processing \cite{essakine2025where}.
+Especially the implicit representation by the signed distance function is useful, in particular for the applications described above.
+The method SIREN~\cite{SIREN} uses neural networks with sine activation function, together with an eikonal loss, to compute the SDF of a surface given by a point cloud.
+More recently, 1-Lipschitz neural implicit representations have been proposed to approximate signed distance functions while enforcing a global Lipschitz constraint by construction~\cite{coiffier20241}.
+This guarantees that the predicted distance cannot be overestimated and improves robustness of geometric queries even far from the surface.
+In~\cite{Li21Phase}, the PHASE method is introduced to compute a neural implicit representation of a surface using an occupancy function, by minimizing the Modica-Mortola energy~\cite{MoMo77}.
+The resulting phase field function, represented by a neural network, exhibits two distinct phases corresponding to the interior and exterior regions of the surface.
+The phase transition occurs in a narrow band around the surface defined by the input point cloud.
+In a post-processing step, the phase field function can be used to approximate the SDF, using a $\log$-transform. \paragraph*{Neural higher order variational SDF methods.} The method DiGS~\cite{ben2022digs} modified the SIREN \cite{SIREN} approach to also include a second-order derivative loss functional, namely the squared $L^2$-norm of the Laplace operator.
+The singular structure of the Hessian of the SDF, induced by the linear growth in normal direction, was used in \cite{wang2023neural} and \cite{hessian2}, by introducing quadratic loss functionals depending on the determinant, and the second derivative in normal direction, respectively, in the near field of the surface.
+StEik~\cite{yang2023steik} also made use of this fact and introduced a second-order $L^1$-loss for the directional divergence in normal direction. \paragraph*{Heat methods for computing SDFs.} Another approach for computing approximate distances, introduced by Crane et al.~\cite{crane2013geodesics,crane2017heat}, leverages the heat equation for geometry processing.
 This is based on a two-step method, by first solving the heat equation for a small time step, with the target object as the heat source.
 The gradients of the corresponding heat solution are then used to compute an approximate distance in a second step.
-In~\cite{GSD}, this approach was generalized to compute SDFs, starting from an oriented point cloud.
+Based on this approach, a method for computing parallel transport of tangent vectors on curved surfaces was presented in \cite{sharp2019vector}.
+In~\cite{GSD}, the two-step method was generalized to compute SDFs, starting from an oriented point cloud.
 HeatSDF~\cite{HeatSDF26} adapts this two-step method in the learning context to compute an approximate neural SDF from \emph{unoriented} point clouds, incorporating additional constraints in order to orient the gradients.
-The HotSpot method~\cite{HotSpot} also uses the relation between the heat equation and distances in a one-step algorithm, by introducing an additional loss together with an eikonal loss, such that the SDF is encouraged to be the logarithm of the solution to the heat equation.
+The HotSpot method~\cite{HotSpot} also uses the relation between the heat equation and distances in a one-step algorithm, by introducing an additional loss together with an eikonal loss, such that the SDF is encouraged to be the logarithm of the solution to the heat equation. \paragraph*{Medial axis computation.} The medial axis, also referred to as the \textit{skeleton}, has long been studied as a compact representation of shape geometry; see, e.g.,~\cite{Bl67}.
+More recently, neural approaches have been proposed to extract medial axes from different forms of input data, including point clouds and implicit representations, cf. ~\cite{PointSkeleton,ImplicitSkeleton}.
+In~\cite{NeuralSkeleton}, the authors introduce a effective algorithm for extracting a skeletal mesh from an implicit surface by iteratively following the gradient direction of the SDF from the surface until an singular point is reached.
+To this end, they use their own neural SDF method, which relies on a loss term involving the total variation of the gradient norm.

 \paragraph*{Higher order phase transition theory.} In 1987, Aviles and Giga \cite{AvGi87} proposed a functional of Modica-Mortola-type~\cite{MoMo77}, with higher order derivatives, in the context of smectic liquid crystal theory and conjectured the sharp-interface limit to be a functional that depends on the jump set of the gradient of a function that solves the eikonal equation almost everywhere.
 In two dimensions, the appropriate function space for the limit energy was investigated in \cite{AmDeMa99}, and the asymptotic sharp lower bound was studied in \cite{JinKohn2000}.
 In \cite{DeLellis02}, an example was given that the theory is fundamentally different in higher space dimensions.
 In \cite{AvGi96}, a connection of the minimizer of a sharp-interface limit energy to the viscosity solution of the eikonal equation was drawn.